MadibaGroup/2024-zkFBA/K Drafts/OptimizedRust_Result.md

 soundness gap along the way made the proof slightly bigger than before.
 That is covered below too, not glossed over.

-Nothing about the protocol, the constraint coverage, or the privacy properties changed.
-This was a performance and one soundness pass on the existing code, not a redesign.

 ---

 ## The Gap: Two Separate `O(n^2)` Costs Hiding in the Rust Prover

-`RATIONALE_AND_RESULTS.md` flagged this already but treated it as a known, accepted limitation rather than something to fix.
+We flagged this already but treated it as a known, accepted limitation rather than something to fix.
 There were actually two separate quadratic costs in the codebase, not one.